brycewray/hugo-site/content/posts/2020/06/fathom-analytics-count-on-it.md

 - **Questionable data**---Netlify Analytics doesn't give you any way to block your own traffic.
 So, if you're sitting there trying to figure out something about your own site's appearance and thus hitting numerous pages, Netlify Analytics is counting all that.
 The same goes for views of your site when it's only on "[localhost](https://en.wikipedia.org/wiki/Localhost)" during development.
 What good does having *that* data do you?
 And, speaking of bogus traffic&nbsp;.&nbsp;.&nbsp;.
 - **"Bots" are** ***not*** **people**---Netlify Analytics doesn't block the jillions of "bots" that scour the web for all manners of reasons, so *that* traffic, too, inflates your numbers to the point of near-uselessness.

-In short, while you could say that Netlify Analytics’ "heart" is in the right place, it's just not as smart as you'd want, especially when you're paying for it.
+In short, while you could say that Netlify Analytics' "heart" is in the right place, it's just not as smart as you'd want, especially when you're paying for it.
 (I've justified the pricing to myself mainly as a way of paying for the quality of what I get from Netlify's otherwise free tier of website hosting, as I think a lot of other Netlify Analytics users have while waiting on the product to get better.)

 There's another thing worth considering: **log retention**.
 For all the seemingly privacy-respecting aspects of Netlify Analytics, it obviously [requires the keeping of server access logs](https://docs.netlify.com/monitor-sites/analytics/how-analytics-works/#chart-data) for at least thirty days, so the platform definitely is not, and cannot be, log-free.